cjyaddone/ChatWaifu/eng-README.md

 * [ ] Connect to Live2D

 # Catalogue
+### This project assumes that you are using chrome explorer
 * [1.Install Python venv：](#1.)
 	* 1.1 [Enter directory with cd commend](#cd)
 	* 1.2 [Create Python Venv:](#99)